smtariqulislam/smtariqulislam/README.md

 <h1 align="center">Hi 👋, I'm S M Tariqul Islam</h1>
-<h3 align="center">I love problem solving, and I solved many problems in the C++ language, and I did some projects in
+<h3 align="center">I love problem solving, and I solved 100+ problems in the C++ language, and I did some projects in
     HTML, CSS, boostrap, and the JavaScipte language.
 I love to learn about new technology.</h3>

 <p align="left"> <img